 Joshua R. Polanin

-Previously, Dr. Polanin was the principal investigator of two methodological projects to advance the science of research transparency and reproducibility.
-At Development Services Group, Inc., he held leadership positions on two What Works Clearinghouse contracts, serving as the deputy project director and quality control manager.
-He was the senior methodologist on multiple randomized-controlled trials focused on preventing school violence.
+Previously, Dr. Polanin was the PI of two methodological projects to advance the science of research transparency and reproducibility.
+At Development Services Group, Inc., he held leadership positions on two WWC contracts, serving as the Deputy Project Director and Quality Control Manager.
+He was also senior methodologist on multiple randomized-controlled trials focused on preventing school violence.

 Finally, Dr. Polanin serves on several committees and has received several awards.
 He is on the editorial board of Review of Educational Research and helped to found the American Education Research Association Special Interest Group, Systematic Review and Meta-Analysis.
 In 2016, he won Employee of the Year while at Development Services Group, Inc. In 2017, Dr. Polanin won the Emerging Researcher award from the University of California Berkeley’s Berkeley Initiative for Transparency in Social Science.
 In 2018, he won the Reviewer of the Year award from the Review of Educational Research.
 In 2020, he won the Early Career Award from the Society for Research on Educational Evaluation.
 Dr. Polanin holds a Ph.D. from Loyola University Chicago and completed an IES Postdoctoral Fellowship at Vanderbilt University’s Peabody Research Institute.